SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/install-on-citrix.md

 This means that if a previous installation of SuperOffice 6.3 was installed, you might experience that SuperOffice will read the wrong COM GUID for the MailLink component and fail to start MailLink.

-The first thing to check for if this situation happens, is if there are any settings in the user context (`HKEY_CURRENT_USER\SOFTWARE\SuperOffice\Mail\Senders\OutlookSender`) to resolve which COM Component should be instantiated to start MailLink.
+The first thing to check for if this situation happens is if there are any settings in the user context (`HKEY_CURRENT_USER\SOFTWARE\SuperOffice\Mail\Senders\OutlookSender`) to resolve which COM Component should be instantiated to start MailLink.

 If you have previous registrations, you need to write a simple login-script that deletes these settings for every user that logs on to the Citrix/Terminal Server.